"*" indicates required fields

 We maintain our presence through our whare Whakamaharatanga at Te One (previously pa Tangaroa at Waitangi before it burned down in 1920) where our Iwi Trust Office is also located.
 We maintain three homes and two kaumatua flats at Te One and we are now in the process of establishing more homes for our whanau.

-Nominations for Trustees’ on the Ngāti Mutunga o Wharekauri Iwi Trust closed at 12 noon on Thursday 13 July 2023.
+The final result for the election of Trustees for the Ngāti Mutunga o Wharekauri Iwi Trust that closed at 5pm on Saturday 16 September 2023.